FAC8/READMES/Week 3/testing-ajax.md

 	xhr.send()
 }
 ```
+ We do not pass in the actual callbacks, however, but spy functions created by Jasmine `createSpy()`.
+This allows us to keep track of whether the function was in fact executed by using (among many other possibilities) `expect().toHaveBeenCalled()`.

 >At the moment, this does not work.
-You can verify through the console that the `onSuccess` spy function is executed, but for some reason, Jasmine does not record this fact.
-For example, set `callbacks.onSuccess` to `console.log('worked')` and you will see that the function executed.
+It looks like the function given in the `callbacks` object is correctly executed, but for some reason, when that function is a spy function, Jasmine is not recording that the function was executed (if it was).
+For example, set `callbacks.onSuccess` to `console.log('worked')` and you will see by the console output that the function was indeed executed.

 ##Testing that the correct function is executed if an error is thrown

 The principles for testing an error would be similar:

 ```
-  it('should receive a successful response', function() {
+  it('should execute the right callback on an error', function() {
 	  oldOpen = XMLHttpRequest.prototype.open;
 	  XMLHttpRequest.prototype.open = function(type, url, async){
 		  this.readyState = 4;